What exactly is a wolfdog?

 Wolves are generally shy and timid around humans and high content wolfdogs can have these characteristics.
 Because they are still considered wild animals, depending on their wolf content, hybrid owners have reported that their dogs still exhibit wolf behaviors like digging dens, excessive chewing, climbing and jumping fences, and difficulty housebreaking.

 In some states it is even illegal to have a hybrid dog, including Alaska, unless the dog is grandfathered in.
 States where hybrid dogs are illegal include Connecticut, the District of Columbia, Hawaii, Idaho, Illinois, Louisiana, Maryland, Massachusetts, Michigan, North Dakota and Rhode Island.
 Make sure to check with your city ordinances to learn your local laws.

-There is another cause for alarm for owning these dogs.
+There is another cause for alarm when owning these dogs.
 There is yet to be a rabies vaccine specific to wolfdogs.
 This means if a wolfdog bites someone, it is treated as a wild animal and euthanized without question.

 While some advocates will say that all the dog needs is extra socialization and proper training, wolfdog ownership is not to be taken lightly.